chenxu10/chenxu10.github.io/_posts/2024-02-17-benefitsofgettingupearly.md

 1. I get a nice chunk of uninterrupted productive time at least for two hours( no email, no teams, no slack, no distractions).
-2. I output sending out message becomes the top in others' mailbox.
+2. My sending out message becomes the top in others' mailbox.
 3. I become more social, confident and better leader in the conversation starting at 10:00.
 4. I make more friends because the peak activity with sunshine always happen from 11:00-13:00.